heyitshenrylin/ArduinoCostCalculator/README.md

 - google-api-python-client (https://pypi.org/project/google-api-python-client/)

 All modules can be installed using
-`pip install --upgrade beautifulsoup4 requests google-api-python-client`
+`pip3 install --upgrade beautifulsoup4 requests google-api-python-client`

-## Readme To Do
-The sequence diagram

 ## Notes
 Need to add data to supportedSites.csv *and* update the CSE to support a new